Consumer credit insurance

 your insurer aware of this.

-If your insurer rejects your claim or if you wish to make a
+If your insurer rejects your claim or if you want to make a

-If your insurer maintains its rejection of your claim, your
+your insurer still rejects your claim, doesn't resolve your

-your satisfaction, you can lodge a dispute with the Financial Ombudsman Service
+satisfaction, you can lodge a dispute with the Australian

 Consumer credit insurance may sound like a good